danielsaidi/DeckKit/Sources/DeckKit/DeckKit.docc/Articles/Getting-Started.md

 }
 ```

-and display your deck in some of the built-in views, like a ``DeckView``:
+and display your deck in any of the built-in views, like a ``DeckView``:

 ```swift
 struct MyView: View {